 I want to feel important.
 To be significant and helpful.
 Sometimes wanting to get these things from other people rather from within myself.
-That is an imposition on other people, sorry.
-So it’s my responsibility to be brief, being curious about other people's experiences and thanking you for reading.
+That is an imposition on other people.
+So it’s my responsibility to be brief, being curious about other people's experiences and thank you for reading.
 My personal experience of ME/CFS is of being one of the lucky ones.

 1st time lucky 1995 - 2003

 My energy gradually slipped away over two years, beginning with an infection.
 By 1997 I could not go downstairs for six months.
 Laying in a silent darkened room 23 hours a day.
 I never thought I would be thankful I could use the toilet unaided.
 I am.
 Helped by a combination of twelve weeks in hospital, good friendships and family, stubbornness and luck.
-Returning to part time work three and half years in.
+Returning to part time work three and a half years in.
 I would work two hours, rest for an hour in my car, work for two hours and then return home to bed and sleep.
 Recovering physically over the next four years.
-Lessons learned:
+The lessons I learned were:

 ME/CFS is real and powerful.
 I could not simply rest or exercise it away.